Martin Winterkorn: Germany

 On 15 April 2019, he was also charged in Germany by regional prosecutors of the city of Braunschweig of fraud, of violating laws prohibiting unfair competition as well as defalcation (Untreue).
 In January 2020 it was reported that the German judge in the case stated that Winterkorn might be allowed to keep 12 million dollars in bonuses, and possibly walk free from the charges.
 Prosecutors in Stuttgart dropped a market manipulation investigation after deferring to the case in Braunschweig.

 In June 2021, it was reported that Winterkorn among other former top managers should pay to Volkswagen around €10 Mn in compensation.

 Winterkorn denied responsibility for the emissions defeat device scandal in Braunschweig court testimony in February 2024, stating "I have neither requested nor encouraged this functionality, nor condoned its use.”
 He was scheduled to go on trial for complicity in the VW diesel scandal in Germany on September 3, 2024.
 The trial had been delayed due to Winterkorn’s health issues, and is projected to begin in 2025.
-On 1 July 2025, the court suspended proceedings due to Winterkorn's health issues.
+On 1 July 2025, the court suspended proceedings due to Winterkorn's health issues. in June 2026 his trial was “indefinitely” postponed due to continued poor health.